 Esterillos town is very small, as in the typical small Costa Rican beach town with unpaved roads, one or two small pulperias (convenience stores) and a couple of restaurants.
 However, this town is incredibly interesting.

 It’s still very rural and undeveloped but since last time we visited in 2014, it has grown quite a bit.
 More and more foreigners know where this little beach town is.
 Even the city Costa Ricans go to this beach for a weekend getaway since it’s only about a 1.5 hour drive from San Jose.
 I personally have a feeling that this town will be seeing a substantial amount of development in the near future.

 Tourists that don’t like the commercialism of Jaco are drawn to Esterillos since it still has the feeling of a rustic Costa Rica beach town where chickens crow all day and night, cows and horses roam freely in the pasture next door and police cars are nowhere to be seen.

-Though most of the people who live in Esterillos Oeste are all locals, there are some foreigners as well.
-And you can clearly see the line separating the locals and foreigners as you will notice big luxury houses and condos up in the hills or gated communities, all inhabited by foreigners.
+Though most of the people who live in Esterillos Oeste are all locals, there are some foreigners as well and they have built some big luxury communities and gated neighborhoods in the area.

 Playa Esterillos Oeste Hotels

 When it comes to lodging, you won’t find any luxury or upscale places.
 There are a few campsites and you will mostly rustic or budget – mid range places to stay.
 As most of the visitors to this area are there to enjoy the beach or surf, the hotels in Esterillos Oeste are basic but comfortable.